 Visitors may admire the growing beauty of the Volcanoes National Park as they search for protected mountain gorillas.
 You can also partake in culturally immersive activities in the Iby’Iwacu Village, which preserves the region's heritage.

 Others might scour the bush for chimpanzees and other wildlife in Nyungwe National Forest on sustainable safaris.
 The government has even introduced a rehab program to turn convicted poachers into conservation guides.

 Best Ecotourism Activities: Forest safaris • Mountain Gorilla spotting • Birdwatching • Cultural tours

 Learn more: Rwanda Safaris

-Race down the alpine slopes of Sweden around the corner from the 2010 winner of the European Green Capitals Award, Stockholm, or tour the preserved heritage villages along Portugal’s coast and protected national park in its northern reaches.
-Ready to plan your trip?
-Chat with a travel specialist by filling out a Trip Request or calling us on 1-888-265-9707.
+Race down the alpine slopes of Sweden around the corner from Stockholm or tour the preserved heritage villages along Portugal’s coast and the protected national park in its northern reaches.

 Our top tips for traveling sustainably can help you find ways to explore your chosen destinations with a focus on ecotourism, community-based experiences, and low-impact travel.